 - The owner is responsible for ensuring that all the operators use the proper PPE while operating the machine.
-Whenever you use the machine, use the following PPE: - Certified eye protection and hearing protection. - Closed toe, slip resistant footwear. - Long pants or trousers. - A dust mask for dusty conditions. - Additional PPE may be required.
-Refer to the product safety procedures for any additional requirements.
+Whenever you use the machine, use the following PPE:

+- Certified eye protection and hearing protection.

+- Closed toe, slip resistant footwear.

+- · Long pants or trousers.

+- A dust mask for dusty conditions.